Connect your app to Azure Active Directory (Classic Portal)

 Click on ADD+ at the bottom of the screen.

-Enter a subdomain, e.g.: YOUR_TENANT.
+Enter a subdomain, such as: YOUR_TENANT.
 This can be any text.
 (It does not have to match the Auth0 subdomain and it will be used in the next step.)
 Also enter your country and a friendly name for your organization.

 2. Create a new application